tipok/tipok/README.md

 ### Hi there 👋

+I'm 👨‍💻 polyglot software engineer and free time DevOps ♥️, routine work makes me 😩 so creating 🧰 automating dayly work.

+🌱 Always happy to learn new technologies from data bases to development tools, as well as programming languages.

 <!--
 **tipok/tipok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.